-General liability insurance protects pool cleaning businesses against common third-party risks, such as a client who trips over a pool cleaning net and sues your company.
+A general liability insurance policy protects pool and spa cleaning businesses against basic risks, such as a lawsuit from a homeowner who tripped over a net and suffered an injury.